Towards Light-weight and Real-time Line Segment Detection: M-LSD for Line Segment Detection

 Line segment representation determines how line segment predictions are generated and ultimately affects the efficiency of LSD.
 Hence, we employ the TP representation~\cite{huang2020tp} which has been introduced to have a simple line generation process and shown to perform real-time LSD using GPUs.
 TP representation uses three key-points to depict a line segment: start, center, and end points.
 As illustrated in Figure~\ref{fig:tp}, the start $l_s$ and end $l_e$ points are represented by using two displacement vectors ($d_s$, $d_e$) with respect to the center $l_c$ point.
 The line generation process, which is to convert center point and displacement vectors to a vectorized line segment, is performed as:

-where ($x_\alpha$, $y_\alpha$) denotes the $\alpha$ point. $d_s(x_{l_c}, y_{l_c})$ and $d_e(x_{l_c}, y_{l_c})$ indicate 2D displacements from the center point $l_c$ to the corresponding start $l_s$ and end $l_e$ points.
+where ($x_\alpha$, $y_\alpha$) denotes coordinates of an arbitrary $\alpha$ point. $d_s(x_{l_c}, y_{l_c})$ and $d_e(x_{l_c}, y_{l_c})$ indicate 2D displacements from the center point $l_c$ to the corresponding start $l_s$ and end $l_e$ points.
 The center point and displacement vectors are trained with one center map and four displacement maps (one for each $x$ and $y$ value of the displacement vectors $d_s$ and $d_e$).
-For the ground truth (GT) of the center map, positions of the center point are marked on a zero map, which is then scaled using a Gaussian kernel truncated by a $3 \times 3$ window.
-In the line generation process, we extract the exact center point position by non-maximum suppression on the center map.
+In the line generation process, we extract the exact center point position by applying non-maximum suppression on the center map.
 Next, we generate line segments with the extracted center points and the corresponding displacement vectors using a simple arithmetic operation as expressed in Equation~\ref{eq:line_gen}; thus, making inference efficient and fast.
-For a direct comparison with~\cite{huang2020tp}, we perform the line generation immediately from the final feature maps in a single module process, while \cite{huang2020tp} performs multi-module processing as illustrated in Figure~\ref{fig:strategy}.

-For a loss function to train the center map, the weighted binary cross-entropy (WBCE) loss is used in \cite{huang2020tp}.
-However, we observe that the number of positive (foreground) pixels is much less than that of negative (background) pixels, and such foreground-background class imbalance degrades the performance of the WBCE loss.
-This is because the majority of pixels are easy negatives that contribute no useful learning signals.
-Thus, we separate positive and negative terms of the binary cross-entropy loss to have the same scale, and reformulate a separated binary classification loss as follows:

-where $I(p)$ outputs 1 if the pixel $p$ of the GT map is non-zero, otherwise 0, $\sigma$ denotes a sigmoid function, and $W(p)$ and $F(p)$ are pixel values in the GT and feature map, respectively.
-We use the center loss as $\mathcal{L}_{center}=\ell_{cls}(C)$, where $C$ denotes center map and set the weights ($\lambda_{pos}$, $\lambda_{neg}$) as (1,30).
-For the displacement loss $\mathcal{L}_{disp}$, we use smooth L1 loss for regression learning as~\cite{huang2020tp}.